-I am a performer, choreographer, theatre director and rape survivor of Polish-Japanese heritage, currently based in Berlin.
-My movement practice is driven by 18 years of classical Japanese Jiutamai dance, in which I reached a professional level in 2020 and was symbolically adopted into the Hanasaki-ryu family of Jiutamai by the iemoto (headmaster) of this school, Hanasaki Tokijyo, who gave me a new name: Sada Hanasaki.
-I tend to work within a documentary and autobiographical format to comment on socio-political issues by introducing my own experiences.
-I base my creative process on theoretical and embodied research.
+between the intersections of choreography, performance, theatre and visual arts.
+She tends to work within a documentary and autobiographical dance format to comment on socio-political issues by introducing her own experiences.
+She bases her creative process on theoretical and embodied research.
 In 2025 I graduated with distinction from the SODA MA programme at the HZT Berlin.
 Before that I was enrolled in the PHD programme at the Institute of Polish Culture at the University of Warsaw.

-Between 2021 and 2023 I was a member of the collective “Centrum w Ruchu” [Centre in Movement].
-In 2018 I was a fellow of the “Młoda Polska” programme of the National Centre for Culture, thanks to which I made my debut as a theatre director with the performance “SadaYakko” in Komuna Warszawa, in which I commented on the orientalising gaze.
-In 2022 I won the first edition of the New Situations Scene Artistic Residency at the Współczesny Theatre in Szczecin, during which I created “Faithless”, an onstage ritual of apostasy.
-In 2023 my VR performance „Close” was nominated in the IDFA DocLab competition for Immersive NonFiction, IDFA DocLab: Phenomenal Friction, Amsterdam.
-With this work I began my ongoing research into the intergenerational traces of sexual violence, which I continued in my most recent solo performance “Rapeflower” (Komuna Warszawa, 2024).
+Between 2021 and 2023 she was a member of the collective “Centrum w Ruchu” [Centre in Movement].
+In 2018, a fellow of the “Młoda Polska” programme of the National Centre for Culture, thanks to which she made her debut with the performance “SadaYakko” in Komuna Warszawa, in which she commented on the orientalising gaze.
+In 2022 she won the first edition of the New Situations Scene Artistic Residency at the Współczesny Theatre in Szczecin, during which she created “Faithless”, an onstage ritual of apostasy.
+In 2023 her VR performance „Close” was nominated in the IDFA DocLab competition for Immersive NonFiction, IDFA DocLab: Phenomenal Friction, Amsterdam.
+With this work she began her research into the intergenerational traces of sexual violence, which she continued in “Rapeflower” (Komuna Warszawa, 2024).

 education: